toorin-lab/BurstVision/README.md

 # BurstVision: Microburst Analysis Tool

-This project is designed to analyze network traffic and detect microbursts.
-Microbursts are short, intense bursts of data traffic that can significantly impact network performance.
-This tool identifies and analyzes these bursts to provide insights into network behavior.
+This is the source code of the tool used in these two papers:
+- **SIGMETRICS'25**: &nbsp; **"Poison Comes in Small Packages: Application-driven Reexamination of Datacenter Microbursts"**
-This is the source code of our paper entitled **"BurstVision: Uncovering Secrets of Microbursts in Datacenter Network Traffic"** that has been published in **CNSM'24**.
+- **CNSM'24**: &nbsp; **"BurstVision: Uncovering Secrets of Microbursts in Datacenter Network Traffic"**

+BurstVision is a tool for analyzing recorded traffic and identifying microbursts.
+Microbursts are very short-term spikes in network traffic that can have significant negative effects on network performance and are extremely challenging to address.
+In addition to detecting microbursts, this tool also provides highly accurate reports of their characteristics.

 ## Table of Contents
 - [Features](#features)